 To assess and improve the organization’s security posture.

 The Advantio Capability Maturity Assessment (ACMA) provided critical visibility to help the client enhance its security posture.

-The EORTC operates in a highly regulated market where clinical trial data is collected in large quantities.
-Organizations are imposed with significant fines for failing to fulfill their data protection obligations for all sensitive and personal data protected under the EU-wide GDPR.
-Given the cutting-edge therapies, treatments, and drugs the EORTC is also involved in trialing and developing, IP flowing through its IT systems, it can be a prime target for threat actors.
+The EORTC operates in a highly regulated sector where clinical trial data is collected in large quantities.
+Even though this data is anonymised and complies with the strictest data protection standards, no organisation can be fully immune to cybersecurity threats today.
+As a rule, organizations are imposed with significant fines for failing to fulfil their data protection obligations for all sensitive and personal data protected under the EU-wide GDPR.
+Given the cutting-edge therapies, treatments, and drugs the EORTC is also involved in trialling and developing, IP flowing through its IT systems, it can potentially be a prime target for threat actors.
 These could be financially motivated cyber-criminals or even nation-state operatives looking to gain an advantage.

-Other cyber-risks stem from the large ecosystem of third-party partners the EORTC works with, including clinicians/doctors, hospitals, researchers, and pharmaceutical companies, among others.
-These collectively represent a significant supply chain risk.
+Other cyber-risks might stem from the large ecosystem of third-party partners the EORTC works with, including clinicians/doctors, hospitals, researchers, and pharmaceutical companies, among others.
+These collectively could represent a significant supply chain risk.

 – Pascal Ruyskart

 Head of the EORTC Information Technology department